corboth96/WhyNot/README.md

 # Improving the Implementation of Why Not
+The goal of this project was to analyze and understand the state-of-the-art algorithms for why not queries in order to combine these algorithms into one complete system to provide efficient and detailed answers for why not questions.

+Why Not is the first state-of-the-art algorithm that thinks of SQL queries in terms of a directed acyclic graph.
+To find the manipulations in the query that are causing the data to not be returned, we traverse the graph in a BFS order and evaluate the output of each manipulation to determine if our data item is lost at that step.

+On the other hand, NedExplain is a follow-up to the original algorithm that uses a table rather than a directed acyclic graph.
+Here, this algorithm seeks to improve on the original algorithm by providing better tracing for the tuples that we are looking for at each step in the algorithm.
+This seeks to provide a better answer for the why not query by providing a better linkage between the manipulation and the tuples lost at that manipulation.

+In order to evaluate these algorithms to determine how to combine these in the most effective way possible, we go about implementing each of these algorithms as described in their respective papers.
+In order to build the primary data structures (DAG and Table), we investigated and successfully integrated Apache Calcite as a SQL parser that could easily convert our queries into relational algebra parse trees.
+Once we implemented each of these algorithms, we had a better understanding of the benefits and drawbacks of each and were more capable of picking and choosing the best of each in order to create a new, more efficient algorithm.
+The algorithm implemented here is HybridWhyNot and seeks to take the best parts of each algorithm in order to create a new-and-improved algorithm.

-Original algorithm provided by Adriane Chapman and H. V. Jagadish.
+*Why Not*: Adriane Chapman and H. V. Jagadish.
 2009.
 Why Not.
-SIGMOD Conference (2009), 523–534.
+SIGMOD Conference (2009), 523–534. <br>
-Seeking to improve this algorithm by including improvements proposed by Katerina Tzompanaki Nicole Bidoit, Melanie Herschel.
+*NedExplain*: Katerina Tzompanaki Nicole Bidoit, Melanie Herschel.
 2014.
 Query-Based Why-Not Provenance with NedExplain.
 EDBT (2014), 145–156.

+Paper detailing the work provided in this project can be accessed at [INSERT LINK WHEN AVAILABLE].

 ## Before Running